microsoft/seismic-deeplearning/README.md

   It could happen that while creating the conda environment defined by environment/anaconda/local/environment.yml on an Ubuntu DSVM, one can get multiple warnings like this:
   WARNING conda.gateways.disk.delete:unlink_or_rename_to_trash(140): Could not remove or rename /anaconda/pkgs/ipywidgets-7.5.1-py_0/site-packages/ipywidgets-7.5.1.dist-info/LICENSE.
 Please remove this file manually (you may need to reboot to free file handles)

-  If that happens, similar to instructions above, stop the conda environment creation (type ```Ctrl+C```) and then change recursively the ownership /data/anaconda pckages from root to current user, by running this command:
+  If that happens, similar to instructions above, stop the conda environment creation (type ```Ctrl+C```) and then change recursively the ownership /anaconda directory from root to current user, by running this command:

   ```bash
   sudo chown -R $USER /anaconda